nazmoonnoor/nodejs_fin_market/README.md

 ## Run use cases with Postman collection

 -   Postman collection has been shared in the root folder.
-Please download it and import to postman to test the endpoints.
+Please download it and import to postman to test the endpoint.

 ## API Reference